You are on our United Kingdom site

 Described as phase one of the Plan to Make Work Pay, the Employment Rights Bill was published on 10 October 2024.
 To read an overview of our take of it in its original form, please see our article here.

-The Employment Rights Bill is currently anticipated to pass by Summer 2025.
-For many reforms, however, it simply provides the framework, with much of the detail still to be fleshed out by secondary legislation, codes of practice and guidance.
+Given these developments, the Employment Rights Bill is now expected to pass in Autumn 2025.
+But for many reforms, the Employment Rights Bill simply provides the framework, with much of the detail still to be fleshed out by secondary legislation, codes of practice and guidance.

 Other employment reforms beyond the Employment Rights Bill